tomaztk/SQLServer-Data-Lineage/README.md

-# Data Lineage for Microsoft SQL Server T-SQL Queries
+# Data Lineage for Microsoft T-SQL Queries

-Data Lineage Transact SQL (T-SQL) for [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server) enables you to find the data origins and data destinations in your query.
+Data Lineage Transact SQL (T-SQL) for [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server) or [Azure SQL Server](https://azure.microsoft.com/en-us/services/sql-database/campaign/) enables you to find the data origins and data destinations in your query.
 It gives you the visibility over query data columns and ability to track the changes over time.

 # Features